kiranma72/abdm-docs/content/1-basics/Working_with_ABDM_APIs.md

 HRPs and PHR apps that integrate with the HIE-CM do so via the ABDM gateway.

 The HIE-CM APIs are designed to be asyncronous.
 When you call an API on the gateway, if the request is accepted you will merely get a HTTP 200 response acknowledging that the request has been recorded.
-Once the response is available, the gateway is will invoke the callback URL registered for the Client ID
+Once the response is available, the gateway will invoke the callback URL registered for the Client ID

 All integrators developing either a HRP or a PHR app must register a call back URL for their Client ID